neelsg/lithium/docs/tour.md

         numbers array[int](1, 2, 3, 4, 5)
         console.log(sum(numbers...))

-It is possible to use the spread operator (`...`) to pass the values in a list such as an `array` or `map` as distinct parameters in a variadic function.
+It is possible to use the spread operator (`...`) to pass the values in an `array` as distinct parameters in a variadic function.

 ## Coroutines